 WASHING away the dead, with danny boyle’S ‘pages of the sea’

 The work was an enormous success, with our footage used across multiple news channels including the BBC, Sky News and ITV.
-The Facebook Live feed was viewed by over 2 million people and the close out the Centenary commemorations, the footage was wrapped up into a Sunday night BBC documentary.
+The Facebook Live feed was viewed by over 2 million people and to close out the Centennial commemorations, the footage was wrapped up into a Sunday night BBC documentary.